panzerdp/dmitripavlutin.com/content/posts/120-this-interview-questions/index.md

 ---
 title: '7 Interview Questions on "this" keyword in JavaScript.
 Can You Answer Them?'
-description: 'A compilied list of 7 interesting and challenging interview questions on "this" keyword in JavaScript.'
+description: '7 interview questions to challenge your knowledge on "this" keyword in JavaScript.'
 published: "2021-02-23T12:00Z"
 modified: "2021-02-23T12:00Z"
 thumbnail: "./images/cover.jpg"